Build a SQL task

 Test your task locally

-You can test the task locally before deploying by running airplane dev to start the Studio.
-The task will execute against local resources created in the Studio.
-Alternatively, run the command with the --env flag to test your task with remote resources.
+You can test the task locally before deploying by executing your task in Studio.
+The task will execute against local resources created in the Studio, or against the database from your default environment.

 Deploy your task